 October 16, 2016 – October 19, 2016

-The goals of the workshop were to develop a more informed understanding of plausible risks associated with the use of gene drive strategies to control mosquito-borne diseases in Africa, and make recommendations about the research needed to provide better information to address those risks.
+The goals of the workshop were to develop a more informed understanding of plausible risks associated with the use of gene drive strategies to control mosquito-borne diseases in West Africa and make recommendations about the research needed to provide better information to address those risks.
+NEPAD requested that the ILSI Research Foundation assist them in setting the agenda for the scientific program, and to guide participants through a problem formulation exercise that can help inform future work.
+ILSI Research Foundation’s efforts are supported by a grant from the Foundation for the National Institutes of Health.

 Program: The workshop included international experts on the biology of Anopheles mosquitoes, gene drive technology and biosafety regulation.
 The program included: